 Paul was establishing a congregation for Passionist nuns.

 MAKE SURE YOU ARE COUNTED!

-As with last year, when you come in for Mass during those two said weekends, you may notice a few “counters” clicking on tally counters at the doors of the church.
+As with last year, when you come in for Mass, you may notice a few “counters” clicking on tally counters at the doors of the church.
 The counters will be doing their jobs in a way as discreetly and non-intrusively as possible.
 Thank you for your support.

-MONDAY – ROMULO CHRISTIAN GONZALEZ – Requested by his Parents
+MONDAY – JEAN ABANILLA – Requested by Gloria Flor

 WEDNESDAY – VINCENT HA – Requested by Laura, Sylvia & Valerie Ha

 THURSDAY – ROMULO CHRISTIAN GONZALEZ – Requested by his Parents, Rosa & Romulo

 FRIDAY – KENG OW YONG – Requested by Helen Ow Yong

 SATURDAY – MAISEY & ALBERT DAGNEAULT – Requested by Ginette Harquail